CSCfi/allas-cli-utils/README.md

 *   [OpenStack client](https://github.com/openstack/python-openstackclient)(3.19 or newer, not mandatory if you use swift and know the project name.)
 *   [OpenStack Swift](https://github.com/openstack/swift) and/or [s3cmd](https://s3tools.org/s3cmd) client

-I addition to the above, A_ -tools requre:
+I addition to the above, A_ -tools require:

 *   [rclone](https://rclone.org/) (1.48 or newer)
 *   [zstdmt](https://github.com/mcmilk/zstdmt)